 4. Monitoring Online Reputation

 People often rely on others’ experience when it comes to judging a restaurant since word of mouth seems to be the most reliable source of information.
 In the age of digital media, it has become a norm to check out the restaurant’s reviews online before trying a new place or booking tables.
-There are a number of restaurant listing and review sites where people log their opinions about the place, ambience, food, service and overall experience.
+There are many restaurant listing and review sites where people log their opinions about the place, ambiance, food, service, and overall experience.
 The restaurant’s ratings and reviews give a clear picture of how the restaurant functions and what to expect from the place.
 Therefore, monitoring your restaurant’s online reputation is extremely important and is an essential part of customer management.
 You must invest a good amount of time to respond to feedback, whether negative or positive.
 Acknowledging and responding to feedback help build stronger customer relationships and fixing existing issues.
 While acknowledging and propagating positive feedback will amplify your restaurant’s reputation, on the other hand, addressing negative feedback will help mitigate the damage which is likely when you leave those unattended.

 5. Responding To Complaints